What is an Antioxidant? What do they do? What foods contain Antioxidants

 It is often helpful to supplement with a good quality antioxidant to help bridge the gap between our body requirements and what we can get from our diet.

-Foods Rich in Antioxidant
+Foods Rich in Antioxidants

-The following is a chart showing the ORAC scale of a range of fruits and vegetables
+The following is a chart showing the ORAC scale of a range of fruits and vegetables.

 Antioxidant Levels in Foods